|Yu-Gi-Oh! TRADING CARD GAME

 Please read the FAQ associated with the YCS you qualified for to receive additional information regarding VIP Registration.

 If you have a question about your invite status, you can email email@example.com and ask.
-Please provide your full name, COSSY ID number, and the date and location of the event at which you qualified, along with your question, so we can answer you quickly and efficiently.
+Please provide your full name, CARD GAME ID number, and the date and location of the event at which you qualified, along with your question, so we can answer you quickly and efficiently.

 Q: Is travel or hotel included with my invite?